jadecobra/python_tdd_exercises/source/TypeError.rst

 *
-  Open a new file in the editor and save it as ``tests/test_type_error.py`` in the ``tests`` folder you created in `How I setup a Test Driven Development Environment <./How I How I setup a Test Driven Development Environment.rst>`_ and type the following in the file
+  Open a new file in the editor and save it as ``tests/test_type_error.py`` in the ``tests`` folder you created in `How I setup a Test Driven Development Environment <./How I setup a Test Driven Development Environment.rst>`_ and type the following in the file

 .. code-block:: python